Molise

-The region is split into two provinces, named after their respective capitals: Campobasso and Isernia.
+The region is split into two provinces, named after their capitals: Campobasso and Isernia.
 Campobasso also serves as the regional capital.
+Molise's small size and relative obscurity led it to become the subject of a popular meme "Molise doesn't exist".

 Geography

 Molise is bordered by Abruzzo to the north, Apulia to the east, Lazio to the west, and Campania to the south.
-It has 35 km of sandy coastline to the northeast, lying on the Adriatic Sea looking out towards the Tremiti islands.
+It has 35 km of sandy coastline to the northeast, lying on the Adriatic Sea looking out toward the Tremiti Islands.
 The countryside of Molise is mostly mountainous, with 55% covered by mountains and most of the rest by hills that go down to the sea.